The ongoing stress, fear, grief, and uncertainty created by COVID-19 pandemic can wear anyone down, but children and

 problems with memory, thinking, or concentration.

-changes in appearance, such as lack of basic personal hygiene (within reason, since many are doing slightly less grooming during this time at home.)
+changes in appearance, such as lack of basic personal hygiene (within reason, since many are doing slightly less grooming during this time at home).

 an increase in risky or reckless behaviors, such as using drugs or alcohol.

-- thoughts about death or
+thoughts about death or

-Keep lines of communication open between you and your teen, and don't hesitate to talk with your pediatrician about ways to help maintain your family's mental health during this difficult time.
+Keep lines of communication open between you and your child, and don't hesitate to talk with your pediatrician about ways to help maintain your family's mental health during this challenging time.